Associative Submanifolds of the 7-Sphere: Introduction

-Since there are a large number of minimal 2-spheres in $\mathcal{S}^6$, this provides many examples of families of isometric associative submanifolds of $\mathcal{S}^7$.
-Moreover, there is a Weierstrass representation for such minimal 2-spheres by \cite{Barbosa}, \cite{Calabi1}, \cite{Calabi2}, and thus for the resulting isometric associative submanifolds.
+Since there are a large number of minimal 2-spheres in $\mathcal{S}^6$, this provides many examples of 1-parameter deformation families of isometric associative 3-folds in $\mathcal{S}^7$.
+Moreover, there is a Weierstrass representation for these harmonic 2-spheres and thus for the resulting isometric associative 3-folds.